-"(8)(A)(i) Not withstanding subsection (b), payment of expenses during the transition for briefings, workshops, or other activities to acquaint key prospective Presidential appointees with the types of problems and challenges that most typically confront new political appointees when they make the transition from campaign and other prior activities to assuming the responsibility for governance after inauguration.

-"(ii) Activities under this paragraph may include interchange between such appointees and individuals who-
+"(8)(A)(i) Not withstanding subsection (b), payment of expenses during the transition for briefings, workshops, or other activities to acquaint key prospective Presidential appointees with the types of problems and challenges that most typically confront new political appointees when they make the transition from campaign and other prior activities to assuming the responsibility for governance after inauguration the responsibility for governance after inauguration. "(ii) Activities under this paragraph may include interchange between such appointees and individuals who...

-"(I) held similar leadership roles in prior administrations;
+who- ''(I) held similar leadership roles in prior administrations;